 Voluntary terminations will be recorded on the customer's PCP and will be indicated by the customer's approval of the PCP.
-Services provided by an IP will only be provided when it has been determined by the HSP Rehabilitation Counselor that the customer can effectively supervise the IP.
-In cases where the HSP Rehabilitation Counselor determines that the IP cannot meet the needs in the PCP, the customer cannot manage an IP, or the customer's health or safety is at risk, the HSP Rehabilitation Counselor will acquire homemaker services through an agency-based provider.
+Services provided by an IP will only be provided when it has been determined by the HSP Rehabilitation Counselor or the OA Case Manager that the customer can effectively supervise the IP.
+In cases where the HSP Rehabilitation Counselor or OA Case Manager determines that the IP cannot meet the needs in the PCP, the customer cannot manage an IP, or the customer's health or safety is at risk, the HSP Rehabilitation Counselor or OA Case Manager will acquire homemaker services through an agency-based provider.
 These services will be provided in accordance with the PCP.